Postgraduate MA

 Creative Research Methods

 This module focuses on the understanding of and the application of a range of practice based research methods.
-You are initially encouraged to develop an individual line of inquiry that will be explored through a variety of creative research methods of which you are supported through lectures, seminars and tutorials.
+You are initially encouraged to develop an individual line of enquiry that will be explored through a variety of creative research methods of which you are supported through lectures, seminars and tutorials.
 This module has two assessment points at week seven and 12 and submissions will generally be project based (70%) with an underpinning written component (30%).

 Exploring Theory and Practice